“I give you three days until you call mom crying to come home, three days!” – my sister

 Like my sister, everyone who knows me assumes I’ll be home within the week.
 And why shouldn’t they?

-I’m an overweight, nearly 200lb, socially awkward teen with no friends, and only $500 to my name.
-Money that I got from selling plasma, alongside all the other desperate people – drug addicts, homeless beggars, and broke college students alike – that do.
-I’m so shy that in years past I’ve been known to, literally, run away crying from crowds.
+I’m an overweight, nearly 200 lb, socially awkward teen with no friends, and only $500 to my name.
+Money that I got from selling plasma, alongside all the other desperate people that do – drug addicts, homeless beggars, and broke college students alike.
+I’m so shy that, in years past, I’ve been known to, literally, run away crying from crowds.
 And I’ve never left home before.
 In fact, I’ve spent most of the last four years in the confines of my room.

 I do not care what everyone else thinks, I believe in me.